salvatore-giammanco/my-website/content/home.md

 - ❤️‍🔥 Married

 # What I do on my spare time
-- 💻 Study Rust language and Computer Science
+- 💻 Study Rust and code Emulators
 - 🌲 Go out in the Nature
-- 🚴 Do sports
+- 🚑 Volunteer as an EMT
 - ✈️ Travel, hike and trek
 - 📷 Take pictures and shoot videos